-Sizing the ancillary systems of the engine, i.e. for freshwater cooling, lubricating oil, fuel oil, etc., depends on the contracted maximum engine power.
-If the expected system design is out of the scope of this manual, then contact our representative or WinGD directly.
+Sizing the ancillary systems of the engine, i.e. for freshwater cooling, Lubricating Oil (LO), fuel oil, etc. depends on the contracted maximum engine power.
+If the expected system design is out of the scope of this Manual (MIM), contact our representative or WinGD directly.

 The GTD application provides data for estimating the size of ancillary equipment and enables all engine and system data at any Rx rating within the engine rating field to be obtained.
-However, for convenience or final confirmation when optimising the plant, WinGD provides a computerised calculation service.
+However, for convenience or for final confirmation when optimising the plant, WinGD provides a computerised calculation service.

-All pipework systems must be flushed and proved clean before commissioning All pipework systems and fittings are to conform to the requirements laid down by the legislative council of the vessel's country of registration and the classification society selected by the owners.
-They are to be designed and installed to accommodate the quantities, velocities, flow rates and contents identified in this manual, set to work in accordance with the build specification as approved by the classification society and protected at all times from ingress of foreign bodies.
+All pipework systems must be flushed and proved clean before commissioning.

+All pipework systems and fittings must conform to the requirements laid down by the legislative council of the vessel country of registration and the classification society selected by the owners.
+They must be designed and installed to accommodate the quantities, velocities, flow rates and contents identified in the MIM.
+They must be set to work in accordance with the build specification as approved by the classification society and protected at all times from ingress of foreign bodies.

-Twin-engine installation 4.1
+4.1 Twin-engine installation

 A vessel equipped with two separate main propulsion engines is considered a twin-engine installation.
 The installation of two WinGD 2-stroke engines allows combining individual engine auxiliary systems.
-WinGD provides information based on engines' requirements (see Table 4-1).
-Class and other binding rules might overrule.
+WinGD provides information based on the engines requirements (see Table 4-1, 12-4-2).
+Class and other binding rules might take precedence.